-The C.A 6471 earth tester is a complete portable measuring device intended for earth measurements and soil resistivity measurements.
+The C.A 6472 earth tester is a complete portable measuring device intended for earth measurements, soil resistivity measurements and with the C.A 6474 Pylon box accessory, pylon earth measurements.
 It is contained in a housing suitable for field use and supplied by a rechargeable battery with built-in charger.